exbibyte/enhance/README.md

 =======

 Experimental 3D rendering and engine tools for interactive application development.
-This is aimed at making customizable functionalities for developing 3D applications eaiser.
+This is aimed at making customizable functionalities for developing 3D applications eaiser through a common infrastructure.

 Checklist: